sinequa/sba-angular/docs/apps/5-vanilla-builder.md

   ]
 }
 ```
-**ui-builder** come with multiple built-in components and *configurators* ready to use.
+**ui-builder** comes with multiple built-in components and *configurators* ready to use.
 Here `<uib-multi-selector></uib-multi-selector>` is a kind of checkboxes list.

-*Configurators* are displayed in the **ui-builder** panel, but while drag'n dropping component inside a &nbsp; `uib-zone`, those *configurators* can also be displayed as a modal window.
+*Configurators* are displayed in the **ui-builder** panel, but while drag'n dropping component inside a `uib-zone`, those *configurators* can also be displayed as a modal window.

-You must have now a good understanding how the **ui-builder** work in the backstage.
+You must have now a good understanding how the **ui-builder** works in the backstage.

 ## Static export
-Static website generation are done using Angular's schematics provided by the **ui-builder** library.
+Static website generation is done using Angular's schematics provided by the **ui-builder** library.

 This step can be done by the **Platform** using a json plugin.

 But you can also do this using a command line.
 Inside the `package-json` file you can find a `make-static` script.
-This script tell to the Angular's schematics how to convert `<uib-zone>` and `uib-directive` is a static website application.
+This script tells to the Angular's schematics how to convert `<uib-zone>` and `uib-directive` in a static website application.

 Before, you need to download the configuration as a JSON file.